 Sections in this topic:

-By default, tabular models use an in-memory cache to store and query data.
-Because tabular models use data that resides in memory, even complex queries can be incredibly fast.
+By default, Tabular models use an in-memory cache to store and query data.
+When Tabular models use data that resides in memory, even complex queries can be incredibly fast.
 However, there are some drawbacks to using cached data.
 Namely, large data sets can exceed available memory, and data freshness requirements can be difficult if not impossible to achieve on a regular processing schedule.

 DirectQuery can take advantage of provider-side query acceleration, such as that provided by xVelocity memory optimized column indexes.